 - A. The Employer will determine whether work will be performed on regular work time or overtime, the number of employees, the skills and abilities of the employees required to perform the work, and the duration of the work.
 The Employer will first attempt to meet its overtime requirements on a voluntary basis with qualified employees who are currently on duty.
-Except as provided in Section 7.8, in the event there are not enough employees volunteering to work, the supervisor may require employees to work overtime. - B. If an employee was not offered overtime for which they were qualified, the employee will be offered the next available overtime opportunity for which they are qualified.
+Except as provided in Section 7.8, in the event there are not enough employees volunteering to work, the supervisor may require employees to work overtime.
+The Employer will not require any individual employee to work four (4) or more hours of involuntary overtime on more than three consecutive days unless emergent conditions exist. - B. If an employee was not offered overtime for which they were qualified, the employee will be offered the next available overtime opportunity for which they are qualified.
 Under no circumstances will an employee be compensated for overtime that was not worked.
 There will be no pyramiding of overtime.